noir-lang/noir/docs/docs/dev_docs/sandbox/common_errors.md

 * "Public call stack size exceeded" - In Aztec, the sequencer executes all enqueued public functions in a transaction (to prevent race conditions - see [private-public execution](../../concepts/foundation/communication/public_private_calls.md)).
 This error says there are too many public functions requested.

-* "Array size exceeds target length" - happens if you add more items than allowed by the constants set due to our circuit limitations (eg sending too many L2 to L1 messages or creating a function that exceeds the call stack length or return more values than what Noir functions allows)
+* "Array size exceeds target length" - happens if you add more items than allowed by the constants set due to our circuit limitations (eg sending too many L2 to L1 messages or creating a function that exceeds the call stack length or returns more values than what Aztec.nr functions allow)

 * "Failed to publish block" - Happens when sequencer tries to submit its L2 block + proof to the rollup contract.
 Use the CLI to find any solidity error and then refer the [Contract errors section](#l1-aztec-contract-errors).